Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/mentions/Mention_single_user.md

 **Step 1**

-1. In the text area mention a user using '@' in linked channel or DM/GM and click on send button in MM.
+1. Send mention for a user in the linked channel or DM/GM on MM.
 2. Navigate to the linked channel or DM/GM on MS Teams.

 **Step 2**

-1. In the text area mention a user using '@' in linked channel or DM/GM and click on send button in MS Teams.
+1. Send mention for a user in the linked channel or DM/GM on MS Teams.
 2. Navigate to the linked channel or DM/GM on MM.

 **Expected**